Notifiarr/dockwatch/README.md

 - Notify when a container is added
 - Notify when a container is removed
 - Notify when a container changes state (running -> stopped)
-- Nofity when an update is available
+- Notify when an update is available
 - Notify when an update is applied
 - Notify when images are pruned
 - Notify when volumes are pruned